rwb/c200/README.md

   xlab="Number of Months Sentenced to Jail")
 ```

+* Barcharts are discussed in your textbook beginning on page 40.
 * Be sure to save this chart so you can look at it again.
 * Here are the 2 charts together: